 Interested in pursuing the performing arts at Chapman?
 Experience the recently opened Marybelle and Sebastian P. Musco Center for the Arts.
 Covering 88,000 breathtaking square feet, this state-of-the-art venue allows students to hone their talents, discover their voices and visions, and prepare for rich and rewarding lives in the arts.

 We also offer hour-long walking tours (Mondays, Wednesdays and Fridays at 9 a.m.; Tuesdays and Thursdays at 3 p.m.) that are designed for larger groups of students and counselors who want to have their own group tour of Chapman University's main campus.
 To schedule your private group walking tour, e-mail firstname.lastname@example.org.

 Group tour policies: We can accommodate a maximum of 100 guests per group.
 If your group has more than 25 people, it will be split among 2 to 4 tour guides.
 Reservations are made on a first-come, first-served basis.
-All group tours will be suspended throughout Orientation Week in August as well as when the campus is closed for major holidays.
+All group tours will be suspended throughout Orientation Week in August, throughout the months of March & April to accommodate for an influx of campus tour guests, as well as when the campus is closed for major holidays.

 Graduate Student Tours

 If you are a graduate student or High School Counselor wanting to attend one of our Campus Walking Tours, please contact the Admission Office front desk for assistance at (714) 997-6711 or e-mail email@example.com.

 If our campus tours are closed or your schedule doesn't permit, you can experience the beauty of Chapman’s campus at your own pace, on your own time, with our self-guided audio tours.

 + - Prospective Transfer Information Sessions

 Prospective transfer students and families are invited to an information session specifically for students looking to transfer to Chapman University.
 An optional campus tour will follow.